mahamoftah/AI-Machine-Learning/Graduation_Project/README.md

 ## **Digital Twin Graph Predictions**

-  - Digital twins, virtual representations of physical assets, offer a powerful tool for monitoring, predicting, and optimizing performance.
+  - Digital Twins, virtual representations of physical assets, offer a powerful tool for monitoring, predicting, and optimizing performance.
 This project proposes a novel approach for digital twin time series forecasting using interpretable Graph Neural